 - The best budget printer: HP Deskjet 3755

 Inkjet printers offer many advantages, but traditionally speed hasn’t been one of them.
-Not anymore: The newest printers designed for the small office/home office are capable of making fast, quality prints and one terrific option is Canon’s Maxify MB5420.
+That has changed over the years, as the newest printers designed for the small office and home are now capable of making fast, quality prints.
+One terrific option is Canon’s Maxify MB5420.

-The MB5420 is large, but it’s designed to support a multi-person office – up to nine employees, according to Canon.
+The MB5420 is large, but it’s designed to support a multi-person office — up to nine employees, according to Canon.
 The company claims a page print speed of 24 images per minute for black and white or 15.5 for color.
-In our tests, we achieved 22.2 and 10, respectively, which we find to be in-line with Canon’s rated speed.
-The printer also supports one-pass duplex printing, and ink cartridges have high yields.
+In our tests, we achieved 22.2 and 10, respectively, which we find to be in line with Canon’s rated speed.
+The printer also supports one-pass duplex printing, with high-yield ink cartridges that will last longer.

 More importantly, the prints are excellent, particularly with color.
 Although it isn’t a photo printer, the MB5420 could handle the task when we printed on photo paper.
-Don’t look at the MB5420 solely as an office product.
+Don’t look at thesolely as an office product.
 If you have a household that prints often, the MB5420 is suitable for that environment too.
 But if it’s overkill for your needs, check out the Maxify MB5120.

 Why we picked the Canon Pixma TR8520:

 Despite its size, this Pixma model can handle an amazing amount of tasks.
-It can fax, print wireless, fax, scan, print business cards, print photos, copy, and print double-sided on demand.
-Welcome Pixma features like a large 4.3-inch touchscreen and memory card slot are also welcome features.
+It can fax, scan, copy, print business cards, photos, and on both sides of the paper.
+Pixma features like a large 4.3-inch touchscreen and memory card slot are also welcome features.
 You can connect devices wirelessly via Bluetooth or a number of Wi-Fi Direct services, including AirPrint and Google Cloud Print.

 Why we picked the PageWide Pro 577dw:

-Like an inkjet printer, the 577dw uses a four-color ink tank system that’s easy to replace.
-HP rates page yield at 13,000 for color and 17,000 for black-and-white; it also supports for large-capacity (XL) cartridges.
 Besides Wi-Fi and Ethernet, the machine handles Wi-Fi Direct for peer-to-peer and NFC connections, as well as Apple AirPrint and Google Cloud Print.
 Security features let you monitor usage as well as ensuring it isn’t breached by unauthorized users.
-Need more paper storage?
-The 577dw supports optional paper trays.

 Why we picked the HP Deskjet 3755:

 This compact all-in-one printer combines affordability with an impressive feature set, high-resolution printing options, and easy cartridge management (only two cartridges, both fairly affordable).
-There are both USB 2.0 and Wi-Fi connection options, and a simple set of on-board buttons for manual control.
-There’s even voice assistant compatibility with Alexa and Google Assistant!
+There are both USB 2.0 and Wi-Fi options and a simple set of onboard buttons for manual control.
+There’s even voice assistant compatibility with Alexa and Google Assistant.

 Research and buying tips